 Latex in the Workplace

 Workers and students in allied health care programs and the health care industry (physicians, nurses, dentists, dental technicians, dental assistants, dental hygienists, medical laboratory technicians, Respiratory Therapy technicians, laboratory students, clinical students, laboratory paraprofessionals, phlebotomists, etc.) are at risk for developing latex allergy because they use latex gloves and other latex articles frequently.
 Other laboratory workers at risk because they use latex gloves and other products are staff and students in chemistry, biology, art and photography courses.
-Maintenance, janitorial and dining service personnel and campus police officers use latex gloves and are also at risk.
+Maintenance, janitorial and dining service personnel and College Police officers use latex gloves and are also at risk.
 Those who repeatedly use latex products at the Community College of Rhode Island are the focus of this Policy.

 Three types of reactions can occur in persons using latex products: